Decatur woman who attacked stranger gets arrested, police report

 “(The driver) stated she got out of the vehicle and pushed the woman to the ground,” Wisniewski said.
 “She advised the woman was a complete stranger."

-The driver stated her daughter and another employee ran out of the business and helped corral the woman until police arrived.”
+The driver stated her daughter and another employee ran out of the business and helped corral the woman until police arrived.

 Witnesses inside the restaurant were described as confirming the driver’s version of events.
 The woman was booked on preliminary charges of vehicular invasion and aggravated battery and a check of Macon County Jail records Monday showed she remained in custody in lieu of bail set at $50,000, meaning she must post a bond of $5,000 to be released.